DanielYezid/Clases/README.md

 # Mega-Market

-This project is for a web site made for sellers, where you can post what things you don´t use or want anymore, and with that you can earn money.
+#### This project involves the development of a web platform designed for sellers, where users can post items they no longer use or wish to sell.
+Through this platform, users have the opportunity to earn extra income by selling products they no longer need.

 ## Beginning 🚀